yandex-research/tabm/README.md

 ## Test

-To check that the environment is configured correctly, run the following command and wait for the training to finish (the results will not be representative, this is needed only to test the environment):
+To check that the environment is configured correctly, run the following command and wait for the training to finish.
+Please, note:
+- The first run in a newly created environment can be slow to start.
+- The results of the experiment will not be representative.
+  It is needed only to test the environment.

 ```
 export CUDA_VISIBLE_DEVICES=0